spyrgalaz/DNN/README.md

-# Spyros Data Science Portfolio
+# Spyros_Portfolio
+Examples of Data Science in Metallurgy and Mineral Processing